Summer in Warsaw: things to do in Warsaw in the summertime

 Open-air concerts in a park in the city center (FREE)

 Every Saturday in July & August.
 Location: Ogród Krasińskich (a park close to the old town), free entrance, 5 pm.
-Every week different music, e.g. Spanish and South American music, music of the Iberian Peninsula, African music, jazz, brass band, or guitar concert.
+Every week different music, e.g. Spanish and South American music, music of the Iberian Peninsula, African music, jazz, brass band, or guitar concerts.

 Open-air jazz concerts in a park in the Mokotów district of Warsaw (FREE)